aglavic/genx/doc/source/index.rst

 table of contents.
 It is recommended, for the beginner, to start with the tutorials.

 I hope I will get help from users to update and correct the manuals and tutorials I add here.
-If you find some errors or something that is missing please correct it!
+If you find some errors or something that is missing please let me know!
 If you miss a page please contact me and we can discuss if and where it should be added.

+Support is given through the mail list genx-support@lists.sourceforge.net or through e-mail to matts.bjorck@gmail.com.

 Contents
 ========